 A well-functioning immune system is essential in the fight against infections.
-The liver is widely known to play an important role in the body’s immune response to an infectious stimulus.
+The liver is known to play an important role in the body’s immune response to an infectious stimulus.
 Many factors are involved in the physiological immune response of the host, such as immune cells, antimicrobial peptides and so-called pattern recognition receptors (PRRs), which can detect dangerous microbial signals through molecular patterns[45].
-The liver is the major source for the production of PRRs, which have two main functions: Complement activation and opsonization, which is an important step of phagocytosis[46].
+The liver is the major source for the production of PRRs, which have two main functions: complement activation and opsonization, which is an important step of phagocytosis[46].
 An important subgroup of PRRs is the toll-like receptors, which play a crucial role in several liver disorders, such as alcoholic liver disease, non-alcoholic steatohepatitis, viral hepatitis, hepatic fibrosis, autoimmune hepatitis and liver cancer.
 Thus, the liver plays an important role in the adaptive immunity of the body, which is essential against infections and not only bacterial ones.
 Liver cirrhosis interferes and damages the proper functioning of adaptive immunity by impairing the synthesis of PRRs and various proteins, which can result not only in immune dysfunction but also in immunodeficiency[47,48].
 The association between SARS-CoV-2 and the activation of the pro-inflammatory cascade results in excessive overproduction of pro-inflammatory cytokines, such as IL-1, IL-6 and TNF-alpha, and attenuation of the body’s anti-inflammatory response, resulting in the development of the so-called cytokine storm, as it has been repeatedly described in the case of COVID-19 infection.
 The cytokine storm possibly reflects the severity of the disease[49].
 Cirrhotic patients are at a higher risk of developing a systemic inflammatory response syndrome with overproduction of the above-mentioned cytokines, which, together with deregulation of the immune response and ongoing acute infection, may have fatal consequences.
 ACLF is a relatively novel umbrella term where acute and chronic liver insults exist along with an imbalance between systemic pro-inflammatory and anti-inflammatory responses.
 All the above-mentioned could then trigger an uncontrolled and complex sequence of events, which may result in ACLF with fatal consequences to patients with acute COVID-19[47,50].

 SARS-COV-2 INFECTION IN PATIENTS WITH KNOWN LIVER DISEASE